yum

 ImportError: ‘pyOpenSSL’ module missing required functionality.
 Try upgrading to v0.14 or newer.

 Why that is?
-Because we’ve brought in newer requests
+Because we’ve brought in a newer version of the requests

 library that requires newer pyOpenSSL